tensorflow/docs/site/en/guide/using_gpu.md

 session = tf.Session(config=config, ...)
 ```

-To enable this option by default, set the environmental variable
+Another way to enable this option is to set the environmental variable
 `TF_FORCE_GPU_ALLOW_GROWTH` to `true`.
 This configuration is platform specific.

 The second method is the `per_process_gpu_memory_fraction` option, which